Time to take a step towards the life you really want!

 My mum died over two years ago now and despite the passage of time, I still miss her terribly.
 I knew I would; we were very close.
 Aged 52 my amazing mum donated her kidney to save me from a life on dialysis!
 That alone, I imagine, gives you some idea of our relationship.

 So why am I telling you this?
 Well when I sat down to write this, I thought if I was going to tell you ‘about me’ then it should be the uncensored truth about who I am and what I value and believe in.
 To understand that you need to understand my life; where I’ve been and where I’m going.

 I was lucky to survive Wegener’s granulomatosis (yes, I’d never heard of it either) but as a consequence, my schooling was cut short.
 Aged seventeen, I emerged from the worst effects of the disease with sod all in the way of qualifications and physically a total mess.
-I’d lost all my hair; my face was bloated like a football from steroids and the Wegener’s had not only mashed my kidneys, but destroyed the cartilage in my nose so I looked like a prize fighter who’d taken on one too many fights, if you know what I mean.
-Mmm, I wasn’t going to be winning any beauty competitions any time soon.
+I’d lost all my hair; my face was bloated like a football from steroids and the Wegener’s had not only mashed my kidneys, but destroyed the cartilage in my nose so I looked like a prize fighter who’d taken on one too many fights.

 When I went back to my school to say hello to fellow students and teachers, my form teacher, who’d known me for over five years, didn’t even recognise me.
 That’s when it dawned on me the enormity of what had happened to me.

 By nineteen, I’d had an op to repair my face and my hair had regrown.
 However, I freely admit my self-esteem was basically buggered.
 But did I mention resilience?